 In the UK alone it is estimated that over four million adults play some form of golf, whether that’s playing weekly rounds at a local club or attempting to hit the back net at ‘Top Golf’ with friends.
-Our newest physio to join the team, Matthew Ramsdale, gives us the low-down on how to keep out of the rough!
+Our senior physio Matthew Ramsdale, gives us the low-down on how to keep out of the rough!

 Golf is a sport that is accessible for people of all ages, abilities and fitness levels.
 On average, players completing an 18-hole course will take 12,000 steps and walk around 8.5km, substantially exceeding the advised number of steps a day to keep fit.